tankris/Sign-Up-Form/README.md

 ## Welcome! 👋

-Hello!

 This is my solution for the challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).

-A description (as provided) of the challenge can be found below.
+A description of the challenge can be found below.

-## The challenge
+### The challenge

 Your challenge is to build out this introductory component and get it looking as close to the design as possible.